 - Industry groups, such as the Mahogany Association, which promoted the use of certain woods.
 These label examples are from the 1930s when a new label was developed that did not peel off easily.

 Of course, forgers could use printed labels and identify less valuable furniture as made by a company with a sterling reputation.
-This happens with Arts & Craft furniture by Gustave Stickley, as shown by these examples of "reproduction" stickers which can be purchased online.
+This happens with Arts & Craft furniture by Gustave Stickley, with fakes featuring "reproduction" stickers which can be purchased online.
 It's clear that you have to be as familiar with the labels as you are with the furniture before you buy.

 Identify Your Furniture

 There are thousands of shop marks, labels and tags out there, so where to begin identifying a specific mark?
 The following resources will help:

 - Identify the age of your furniture.
 Is it 19th, or 20th century?
 Late Victorian, Art Nouveau or Deco?
 There are many excellent furniture identification guides on the market which will help you locate your furniture in a time and place.

 - Specialty guides to particular regions are also excellent resources, such as this book about the Grand Rapids furniture manufacturers.

 - Use company archives for research.
 Some older firms, such as Old Hickory Furniture, have history and identification aids online.

 - Some antiques dealers who specialize in a particular type of furniture have information on the web as with this Haywood Wakefield furniture.